22 Underrated Easter and Spring Marketing Ideas (eCommerce)

 Emotional Marketing is a messaging that companies use to target specific human emotions and engage customers.

-Pet-Supermarket addresses the well-being of pets.
+Pet-Supermarket addresses the well-being of pets in this Easter promotion.
 This directly hits the bullseye since pet parents always want the best for their pets.

 Include educational content that evokes concern.

-The above example also evokes concern by educating customers why chocolates are harmful to their pets.
+The above example also evokes concern by educating customers on why chocolates are harmful to their pets.

 You must read: 51 Marketing Ideas For Online Pet Stores (With Examples)